-Your small business is an important contributor to the economic growth of your country.
-Each small business might seem insignificant, but collectively, small businesses in North America employ a significant portion of the workforce.
-Your small business require the same basic principles to create value as a big business.
-However, it's important for each small business owner to understand that the failure rate is a whopping 90%!
-Although starting a business comes with risks, understaning and applying certain core values, business prnciples consistently, systematically, with the right attitudes, product, and people, increases the likelihood of success significantly.
+Small business stewardship is crucial to creating value for stakeholders.
+Small businesses are significant contributors to the economic growth of a country.
+Although each small business might seem insignificant, collectively, small businesses in North America employ a substantial portion of the workforce.
+That's why effective small business stewardship is essential to creating value to stakeholders.
+Running a small business requires the same basic principles to create value as a big business.
+However, it's essential for each small business owner to understand that the failure rate is a whopping 90%!
+Although starting a business comes with risks, understanding and applying specific core values, business principles consistently, systematically, with the right attitudes, product, and people, increases the likelihood of success significantly.

 This site presents simple, basic business principles to help each small business to function effectively.
-Michel A. Bell spent 32 exciting, fruitful years with former Alcan Inc., now Rio Tinto Alcan, (Alcan) in mostly executive capacities in head offices, large and small subsidiaries, on boards of directors of publicly traded and private affiliates, in different countries, cultures and continents.
-But there were a few constants: Alcan's principles, objectives, and polices applied always.
+Michel A Bell spent 32 exciting, fruitful years with former Alcan Inc., now Rio Tinto Alcan, (Alcan) in mostly executive capacities in head offices, large and small subsidiaries, on boards of directors of publicly traded and private affiliates, in different countries, cultures and continents.
+But there were a few constants: Alcan's principles, objectives, and policies applied always.
 What applied in Canada applied equally in Thailand.
-These business principles, business objectives, and business polices were valid for billion dollar businesses and million dollar businesses.
+These business principles, business objectives, and business policies were valid for billion-dollar businesses and million dollar businesses.
 Though I will devote this page to small businesses, the business principles, objectives, and policies I will discuss are valid for all businesses.

 Developing and growing a small business can and should be fun.
-However, you need to be in the right business, for the right reasons, with the right expectations.
+However, you need to be in the right business, for the right reasons, with the right people and right expectations.
 You must be realistic.
 If you plan to start a small business today, probably it will produce "unnecessary" goods or services.
 How many stores in a typical shopping plaza sell "necessary" stuff?
 How many businesses produce "needed" goods or services?
-Your small business will compete with other businesses for access to highly indebted folks' credit facilities to spend on non essential items.
+Your small business will compete with other businesses for access to highly indebted folks' credit facilities to spend on non-essential items.
 Think about this as you journey.

-The economy cycles from boom to recession and then boom.
-We don't know the timing, but we know the economy will continue to cycle between feasts (growth) and famines (recessions or contractions).
-That's why an important consideration of every small business owner is to be patient and never chaste the current fad.
+The economy cycles from boom to recession, and then boom, but we don't know the timing.
+However, but we know the economy will continue to cycle between feasts (growth) and famines (recessions or contractions).
+That's why effective small business stewradship is an important consideration of every small business owner.
+She must be patient and never chaste the current fad.
 We see an excellent example of coping with feast-to-famine cycles in Genesis 41.

-Even if both business partner is a Christian, still, draw up a statement of core principles to commit to.
-As well, agree a dispute resolution procedure ahead.
-You don’t need a values’ statements or dispute resolution procedure when things go well.
+Even if your business partner is a Christian, still, draw up a statement of core values to which you commit.
+As well, agree a dispute resolution process ahead.
+You don’t need a values’ statements or dispute resolution process when things go well.
 You need them for three reasons.
 First, each business partner can think through his or her obligations in sensitive areas ahead of his commitment.
 Second, when disputes arise, each partner can refer to the agreement as a reminder of the original intent.
-And third, your business partner can channel disagreements through a previously agreed dispute resolution procedure.
+And third, your business partner can channel disagreements through a previously agreed dispute resolution process.

 These are four wrong reasons to go into business: